 (Editor’s Note: Zev and his wife, Edna Gorney, wrote a book titled Drawing Inspiration from the Hula Valley.
 It was published by the Society for the Protection of Nature in Israel, Tel Aviv.
 Unfortunately, it is currently out of print.
 However, used copies are available.)

 TJ: We’re publishing three of your pieces, including the cover.
 They are different in style and medium.
 The first I want to talk about is “Winged Woman.”
-When our art editorial discussed about this piece, we almost forgot about the wings of the woman, because the face is so beautifully rendered in such loving detail.
+When our art team discussed this piece, we almost forgot about the wings of the woman, because the face is so beautifully rendered in such loving detail.
 For pieces such as this, where you blend the real and surreal, are you pulling from real life, or are you pulling from your imagination?
 If both, how do they connect?

 ZL: Well, actually “Winged Woman” is my mother in law.
 So I’m very connected to her.
 At the time, I was sketching her a lot.
 She is going to be 95 and, unfortunately, quite far along in dementia, but as far as drawing her, it’s actually quite a nice situation.
 She doesn’t talk much and there’s not a whole lot to do so, a lot of times when we’re sitting, I’m sketching.
 But this painting actually is from a drawing I did of her when she was still well.
 It’s partially also based on a photograph.
 She was actually sitting in a chair, we went out on a picnic with the family.
 And she’s on a chair, and I photographed her from below so, when I painted it, there’s no chair there.
 She’s floating.
 She’s a very, very intense woman, and that was something that I really wanted to bring out.
 It’s really one of my favorites.